Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Introduction

-This Letter presents measurements of the $A_\text{ch}$ dependence of the $\left< \pt \right>$ and of the $\pt$-averaged $v_{n}$ coefficients in \pPb and \PbPb collisions at $\sqrtsNN = 5.02\TeV$, using data collected with the CMS experiment at the LHC.
+This paper presents measurements of the $A_\text{ch}$ dependence of the $\left< \pt \right>$ and of the $\pt$-averaged $v_{n}$ coefficients in \pPb and \PbPb collisions at $\sqrtsNN = 5.02\TeV$, using data collected with the CMS experiment at the LHC.
 It has been shown that $\Pp\Pp$ and \pPb collisions with high charged-particle multiplicities can generate large final-state azimuthal anisotropies, comparable to those in \AonA\ collisions at similar event multiplicities~\cite{Khachatryan:2010gv,Aad:2015gqa,Khachatryan:2015lva,Khachatryan:2016txc,CMS:2012qk,alice:2012qe,atlas:2012fa,Aaij:2015qcq,Khachatryan:2014jra,ABELEV:2013wsa,Chatrchyan:2013nka,Aad:2014lta,Khachatryan:2015waa,Dusling:2015gta}.
-However, the CMW contribution to any $A_\text{ch}$-dependent $v_2$ signal is expected to be negligible in \pPb collisions, as compared to \PbPb collisions with similar event multiplicity.
-This is because the induced magnetic field in pPb collisions is expected to be smaller and, more importantly, oriented randomly with respect to the harmonic event planes~\cite{Khachatryan:2016got}.
-The recent observation of nearly identical charge-dependent azimuthal correlations in \pPb and \PbPb suggested significant contribution of background sources (e.g., LCC) to any CME induced signal~\cite{Khachatryan:2016got}.
-Similarly, the LCC background is expected to produce $A_\text{ch}$-dependent $v_{2, \pm}$ in both \pPb and \PbPb collision systems.
-Therefore, a comparison between \pPb and \PbPb systems provides a way to disentangle the CMW and LCC effects.
-Furthermore, as discussed above, a measurement of the $A_\text{ch}$ dependence of the $\left< \pt \right>$ and the $v_{3}$ coefficient can also differentiate between the CMW and LCC mechanisms.
+However, the CMW contribution to any $A_\text{ch}$-dependent $v_2$ signal is expected to be negligible in \pPb collisions: the induced magnetic field is smaller than in \PbPb\ collisions (albeit of the same order of magnitude) and, more importantly, its correlation with the harmonic event planes is vanishingly small ~\cite{Khachatryan:2016got,Belmont:2016oqp}.
+The recent observation of nearly identical charge-dependent azimuthal correlations in \pPb and \PbPb suggested significant contamination of background sources (e.g., LCC) to any CME induced signal~\cite{Khachatryan:2016got,Sirunyan:2017quh}.
+Therefore, a comparison between \pPb and \PbPb systems and their $A_\text{ch}$ dependence of the $\left< \pt \right>$ and the $v_{3}$ coefficient can differentiate between the CMW and LCC mechanisms.
+It is worth noting that a lack of experimental evidence for the CME~\cite{Khachatryan:2016got,Sirunyan:2017quh} does not necessarily imply the absence of the CMW, as the CME requires an initial chirality imbalance from topological QCD charges (which may be too weak to be observed), whereas the CMW only requires an initial net electric charge density~\cite{Kharzeev:2010gd,Burnier:2011bf}.
+Therefore, the CME and CMW deserve independent experimental investigations.